AI & Privacy

 SQLCoder (7B and 15B Parameters)

-Fine-tuned on StarCoder specifically for SQL generation.
+Fine-tuned on StarCoder specifically for SQL generation, slightly outperforming GPT-3.5-turbo on natural language to SQL tasks.

 Key Specifications: